Medical Case Management (including Treatment Adherence Services)

 5. Oral health

-Viral Suppression/Treatment Adherence: An assessment of treatment adherence support needs and client education should begin as soon as the client accesses MCM services and should continue as long as the client continues to access MCM services.
+An assessment of treatment adherence support needs and client education should begin as soon as the client accesses MCM services and should continue until the client is discharged from MCM services.
 Services should involve an individually tailored adherence intervention program, and staff providing MCM should continuously reinforce the importance of treatment adherence.

-The following areas should be addressed as part of a comprehensive treatment adherence program:
+Staff should address the following as part of a comprehensive treatment adherence program:

 • The client’s current level of medication and treatment adherence.